rahmancdp/abd-al-rahmanh.github.io/_posts/2024-09-24-openshift-dedicated.md

 With this guide, you now have the knowledge to get started with a free OpenShift Developer Sandbox and perform basic operations in OpenShift Dedicated clusters.
 Take advantage of this environment to explore cloud-native development, deploy applications, and test CI/CD workflows.

-If you encounter any issues or have questions, feel free to ask for help in the Red Hat Developer community or explore the documentation!
+If you encounter any issues or have questions, feel free to ask for help in the Red Hat Developer community or explore the [Documentation!](https://docs.openshift.com/)

 **Happy OpenShift-ing!**
 ```